 The capacity limit for the course is 36 student(s).

 Current registration and enrolment status: enrolled: 0/36, only registered: 0/36, only registered with preference (fields directly associated with the programme): 0/36

 - fields of study / plans the course is directly associated with

 - there are 33 fields of study the course is directly associated with, display

 - Course objectives

-- The aim of this subject is to understand the deeper aspects of selected security and applied cryptographic topics.
-The topics cover cryptographic hardware security, including side-channel attacks, secure authentication, and authorization protocols, trusted boot, analysis of malware and rootkits (both black-box and gray-box), reverse engineering of binary applications, techniques used in Bitcoin cryptocurrency, micro-architectural attacks like Meltdown and Spectre and file/disk encryption.
-Students should be able to apply the gained knowledge in practice based on experience gained from the laboratory, homework assignments, and extensive project work.
+- The aim of this subject is to understand details of smart cards security, secure authentication and authorization, security of hardware modules, trusted boot, analysis of malware and rootkits (both black-box and gray-box), reverse engineering of binary applications, multilevel security and file/disk encryption.
+Student should be able to apply the gained knowledge in a practice based on experience gained from laboratory a project work.

-- Secure authentication and authorization (common protocols like FIDO U2F and Signal, secure implementation, attacks)
+- Secure authentication and authorization (common protocols, secure implementation, attacks)

 - Trusted boot (TPM, trusted boot process, remote attestation)

-- Black-box analysis of malware (infection vectors, analysis of the environment, network analysis)
+- Black-box analysis of malware (infection vectors, analysis of environment, network analysis)